What is Planning for Growth?

 We also know people support better public transport and more opportunities to walk and cycle around the city from Let's Get Wellington Moving.

-We consulted on our 10-Year Plan last year, which included the Planning for Growth project as a priority.
+We consulted on our 10-Year Plan in 2018, which included the Planning for Growth project as a priority.
 People supported our focus on growth and future-proofing the city.
 They also supported us working with partners in government and the community to increase housing supply.
 Council adopted the 10-Year Plan, including this project in June 2018.

 We are building on Our City Tomorrow, and with your help we are now working to create the strategic direction for how our city should grow.

-In early 2019 we developed four growth scenarios and between 8 April and 17 May 2019 we asked people to tell us which ones they thought achieved the best balance based on the four themes from Our City Tomorrow
+In early 2019 we developed four growth scenarios and between 8 April and 17 May 2019 we asked people to tell us which ones they thought did the best job of balancing the different trade-offs.

 People said the most important thing is to keep our compact form by enabling growth to happen in and around the central city and suburban centres.

-We hope you will stay involved, and help us shape this city we love.
+We hope you will stay involved, and help us shape the city we love.

 Other relevant projects